ShabeerShah72/ShabeerShah72/README.md

 # 👋 Hi, I'm Shabeer Abbas

-Full Stack **Mobile Developer** with 1+ years in **Flutter**.
-Skilled in building scalable, user-focused applications, with proven expertise in end-to-end development and delivering high-quality solutions.
+Full Stack **Software Developer** with years of experience in **Web & Apps**.
+Skilled in building scalable, user-focused websites & applications, with proven expertise in end-to-end development and delivering high-quality solutions.

 ---

 ## 👨‍💻 What I Do
+- 🌱 Build Websites dashboard for SAAS projects, businesses, and business websites to make business easy
 - 🔧 Build clean and responsive cross-platform mobile apps according to the Standard architecture of the industry
 - 🎨 Design user-centered UI/UX from scratch (Figma, Adobe XD)
 - 🔐 Integrate Firebase Auth, real-time DB, APIs, and push notifications